 Edward William Fudge was an American Christian theologian and lawyer, best known for his book The Fire that Consumes, in which he argues against traditionalist Christian interpretations of Hell.

 Born: July 13, 1944, Alabama

 Education: University of Houston Law Center, Abilene Christian University

-In my opinion (webmaster) Mr. Fudge's well done exegetical analysis is very compelling and addresses an important issue which many non-believers, and some believers, have when they pose the question, "How can a loving God subject unbelievers to an eternity of torment in hell?"
+In my opinion (webmaster) Mr. Fudge's well done exegetical analysis is very compelling and addresses an important issue which many non-believers, and some believers, have when they pose the question, "How can a loving God subject unbelievers to an eternity of conscious torment in hell?"
 A believer should rest assured that if you are a true disciple of Jesus Christ the answer to this question either way does not effect your salvation.
 But I understand from personal experience with family members that this may be helpful for Christians who struggle with this question.
 In particular it can remove an obstacle which prevents a child of God from engaging in a more intimate relationship with their Heavenly Father and their Saviour.

 Here is how Edward Fudge states this troubling question:

 Must we conclude that God, who gave his Son for sinners, will keep billions of them alive — to torment them without end?